reima-ecom/reima-theme/demo/content/baby-kit.md

     All Reima products are designed to make life with a baby easier and smoother, tested by us and thousands of our customer families around the world.
 People are just loving it, see for yourself!

     Take a closer look at the product features you couldn’t have imagined needing, and soon can’t imagine living without.
+- template: image-grid
+  images:
+    - image: kids-square.jpg
+      content: |
+        ### Product

+        Content is always nice, don't you think.
+Here you can put **markdown** and all kinds of nice stuff.
+Be wary about the length of the text, though.
+Especially on mobile!
+    - image: kids-square.jpg
+      content: |
+        ### Product

+        Content is always nice, don't you think.
+Here you can put **markdown** and all kinds of nice stuff.
+Be wary about the length of the text, though.
+Especially on mobile!
+    - image: kids-square.jpg
+      content: |
+        ### Product

+        Content is always nice, don't you think.
+Here you can put **markdown** and all kinds of nice stuff.
+Be wary about the length of the text, though.
+Especially on mobile!
+    - image: kids-square.jpg
+      content: |
+        ### Product

+        Content is always nice, don't you think.
+Here you can put **markdown** and all kinds of nice stuff.
+Be wary about the length of the text, though.
+Especially on mobile!
+    - image: kids-square.jpg
+      content: |
+        ### Product

+        Content is always nice, don't you think.
+Here you can put **markdown** and all kinds of nice stuff.
+Be wary about the length of the text, though.
+Especially on mobile!
+    - image: kids-square.jpg
+      content: |
+        ### Product

+        Content is always nice, don't you think.
+Here you can put **markdown** and all kinds of nice stuff.
+Be wary about the length of the text, though.
+Especially on mobile!
 - template: split-card
   image: keveni.jpg
   heading: Soft, skin-friendly materials